AdrienG0/AndroidDev/README.md

 # 📚 StudyMate – Android Development Project

 StudyMate is an Android application developed with **Jetpack Compose** that helps students manage their study tasks in a clear, structured, and intelligent way.
-Instead of being a simple to-do list, the app provides **visual feedback** to help students better understand deadlines and urgency.
+Instead of being a simple to-do list, the app provides **visual and contextual feedback** to help students better understand deadlines, urgency, and focus.

 ---